obonaventure/cnp3/book/network/network.rst

  - `194.100.2.0/23`  via `195.100.0.10`
  - `194.100.0.4/23`  West

 To build its forwarding table, `R4` must combine the routes learned from the intradomain routing protocol with the routes learned from BGP.
-Thanks to its intradomain routing table, `R4` will replace for each interdomain route the BGP nexthop with its shortest path computed by the intradomain routing protocol.
-In the figure above, `R4` will forward packets to `194.100.0.0/23` via `195.100.0.10` to which it is directly connected via its North interface. `R4` resulting forwarding table, that associates an outgoing interface for a directly connected prefix or a directly connected nexthop and an outgoing interface for prefixes learned via BGP, is shown below :
+Thanks to its intradomain routing table, `R4` replaces for each interdomain route the BGP nexthop with its shortest path computed by the intradomain routing protocol.
+In the figure above, `R4` forwards packets to `194.100.0.0/23` via `195.100.0.10` to which it is directly connected via its North interface. `R4` resulting forwarding table, that associates an outgoing interface for a directly connected prefix or a directly connected nexthop and an outgoing interface for prefixes learned via BGP, is shown below :

  - `194.100.0.0/23`  via `195.100.0.10` (North)
  - `195.100.0.0/30`  via `195.100.0.10` (North)